Green Composting at the Vet School

 From the lab to the garden!

-The school contracted with a local South Australian company, Peats Soil, who provided a large, enclosed, aerobic composting bin (BiobiN®).
-Mixed with straw or sawdust, the composting process generates heat above 60C for prolonged periods, which destroys pathogens.
-The end product of composting is humus, which has value as a fertiliser and soil amendment.
+The school contracted with a local company, Peats Soil, who provided a large, enclosed, aerobic BiobiN®.
+Mixed with straw or sawdust, the composting process generates heat above 60C for prolonged periods, which destroys pathogens and results in nutrient-rich humus, a soil amendment.

-The new waste disposal system enables a single worker to safely and cleanly transport animal waste from the post-mortem exam room to an outdoor BioBin®, therefore reducing inefficient and occupationally risky work practices.
+The new waste disposal system enables a single worker to safely and cleanly transport animal waste from the post-mortem exam room to an outdoor BioBin®, therefore reducing inefficient and occupationally challenging work practices.

-Not only does the composting process divert green waste from landfill, and reduce transport costs and greenhouse gas emissions, it has reduced carcass disposal costs to below 15% of previous incineration costs.
+The composting process has reduced transport costs and greenhouse gas emissions, and has reduced carcass disposal costs to below 15% of previous incineration costs.

 Read more about organic recycling on campus.